Culverting Works and Drainage Maintenance Protocol 2019

 SuDS – Sustainable Drainage Systems

-Ordinary Watercourse - all rivers, streams, ditches, drains, cuts, dykes, sluices, sewers (other than public sewers) and other passages through which water flows that are not designated as main rivers.
+Ordinary watercourse - all rivers, streams, ditches, drains, cuts, dykes, sluices, sewers (other than public sewers) and other passages through which water flows that are not designated as main rivers.

-Main River - all watercourses shown as such on the statutory main river maps held by the Environment Agency and Defra, as appropriate.
+Main river - all watercourses shown as such on the statutory main river maps held by the Environment Agency and Defra, as appropriate.

 Bridge - an open span structure that carries a road, footpath, railway etc over a watercourse.